techidaily/site-some-skills/source/_posts/creating-music-with-ai-without-spending-a-penny-discover-5-effective-techniques.md

 ![The Dance Diffusion page on Google AI collab tool.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/05/dance-diffusion.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Dance Diffusion is a powerful tool for making music, and you can create some cool stuff if you learn how to use it.
 However, it's not the easiest to use right now.
 Hopefully, there will soon be a simpler interface for Dance Diffusion, making it easier for everyone to use, just like what was done with Stable Diffusion.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GFHH14XlFCk?si=2HcjQbDx5eG0ZQAt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  5\.
 Using Magenta by Google